cdktf/cdktf-provider-google/docs/backupDrBackupPlanAssociation.go.md

 - *Type:* *string

-The BP with which resource needs to be created.
+The BP with which resource needs to be created Note: - A Backup Plan configured for 'compute.googleapis.com/Instance', can only protect instance type resources. - A Backup Plan configured for 'compute.googleapis.com/Disk' can be used to protect both standard Disks and Regional Disks resources.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.39.0/docs/resources/backup_dr_backup_plan_association#backup_plan BackupDrBackupPlanAssociation#backup_plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/backup_dr_backup_plan_association#backup_plan BackupDrBackupPlanAssociation#backup_plan}

 ---